Search for an item here.

 How can I track my shipment of an order?

-Our orders are shipped through USPS with the use of delivery confirmation.
-We ONLY ship USPS PRIORITY MAIL for Domestic orders and USPS PARCEL POST MAIL for International orders.
-While the Post Office does its best to make this sound like a delivery confirmation is a tracking service, it is only useful in determining when the item has arrived.
+My orders are shipped through USPS with the use of delivery confirmation.
+I ONLY ship USPS PRIORITY MAIL, unless Express Mail is used, for Domestic orders and USPS PARCEL POST MAIL for International orders.
+While the Post Office does its best to make this sound like a delivery confirmation, it is not a tracking service, it is only useful in determining when the item has arrived.
 You will receive an email when the items are shipped that will include the delivery confirmation number.
 This number is only useful for determining whether the Post Office has lost your package.
 International items are tracked by the Custom's Form Number only.
-Should the product not arrive in a timely manner it, we will be happy to supply you with the Custom's Form Number but it will be up to you to deal with your Custom's Agency to determine what the delay or problem is.
-We will not be responsible for any items lost or seized by Customs.
+Should the product not arrive in a timely manner it, I will be happy to supply you with the Custom's Form Number but it will be up to you to deal with your Custom's Agency to determine what the delay or problem is.
+I will not be responsible for any items lost or seized by Customs.
 Please be familiar with what content is acceptable by the laws of your country.

 What is your policy on returning merchandise?

-Our DVD items are not refundable, due to the ease of copying the DVD's with today's technology.
-However, we do offer replacement products if it is damaged in transit or an exchange for items that you are not happy with.
-Please make sure that the problem is not a compatibility issue with your player before returning the package to us.
+My items are not refundable, due to the ease of copying the DVD's with today's technology.
+However, I do offer replacement products if it is damaged in transit or an exchange for items that you are not happy with.
+Please make sure that the problem is not a compatibility issue with your player before returning the package to me.
+I do not issue refunds for compatibility issues.
 Please send an email for the replacement procedure.
 Return postage is not provided.
 You must pay for return postage.
-You may ship them back slow boat to China if you choose, however, we suggest that you use delivery confirmation so you know when it has been received by us.
-When the item is received by us we will send out your exchange that you have asked for at our cost.
+You may ship them back slow boat to China if you choose, however, I suggest that you use delivery confirmation so you know when it has been received by me.
+When the item is received by me I will send out your exchange that you have asked for at my cost.

-What is the quality of the DVDs that you sell?
+What is the quality of the DVDs that you have?

 The quality varies.
 Picture quality is considered good-to-excellent, unless otherwise noted.
 Just keep in mind that many of these old films may show some signs of deterioration over the years, so please do not expect "PERFECT" quality.
+We no longer offer returns based on "Quality" as none of the sets we sell are "Digital HD Quality".
 Ask questions about quality before ordering.
-We give honest answers to all questions.
+I give honest answers to all questions.

 What does DVD Compatibility mean?

-Buyers who wish to buy any DVD from us should take extra care in making sure that it is compatible with their DVD player as NO RETURN or REFUND will be authorized due to incompatibility issues.
-REPLACEMENT DVD's will be provided for defective discs.
+Collector's who wish to acquire any DVD from me should take extra care in making sure that it is compatible with their DVD player as NO RETURN or REFUND will be authorized due to incompatibility issues.
+REPLACEMENT DVD's will only be provided for defective discs.
 Please check the compatibility of your player before purchase.
 You can do this at: http://www.videohelp.com/dvdplayers.php.
-Type in your make and model of your DVD player then check the box that says DVD-r and hit the search button.
+Type in the make and model of your DVD player then check the box that says DVD-r and hit the search button.
 Scroll down to find out if your player is compatible.
-If you have a hard time navigating the page just email us with your make and model and we will be more than happy to check it for you.
+If you have a hard time navigating the page just email me with your make and model and I will be more than happy to check it for you.
 Usually if you buy a cheap player from Wal-mart it will even play PAL format.
-The more expensive the dvd player the more likely it will have issues playing our DVD's.
+The more expensive the dvd player the more likely it will have issues playing my DVD's.

-The two factors which decide the compatibility between your DVD player and our DVD's are DVD Region and DVD Format.
+The two factors which decide the compatibility between your DVD player and my DVD's are DVD Region and DVD Format.

 What is DVD Region?